cloudfoundry/routing-release/docs/go-1.20-expect-100-continue-known-issue.md

 ## 🐞 Bug 2 Summary
 Previously when clients sent a request with the header “Expect: 100-continue”, the gorouter's access log entry had the status code of the final response, not “100”.
-In go 1.20 (before the fix) the access log shows a status code of “100” and would never log the final status code.
+With go 1.20 (before the fix) the access log shows a status code of “100” and would never log the final status code.
 This made it impossible for operators to look at response codes to be able to successfully monitor the health of their deployments.